Skip to Content

 Families receiving Medicaid, Supplemental Nutrition Assistance Program (SNAP), or TANF are automatically income eligible for the Indiana WIC Program.

-If you are not a recipient of these other programs, check the monthly income chart below to see if your family might qualify.
+If you are not a recipient of these other programs, check the monthly income chart below to see if your family might qualify for WIC.

 How do I apply for WIC in Indiana?